-In addition to FAR 19.705 responsibilities, your preaward responsibilities include:
+In addition to FAR 19.705 responsibilities, the contracting officer's preaward responsibilities include:

 - (a) Developing target goals for sealed bid solicitations when practicable. - (b) Following FAR 15.306, conducting discussions with individual offerors, as appropriate, concerning the subcontracting plans submitted for a negotiated solicitation.